-For a long time I avoided rating books on Goodreads.
+For a long time, I avoided rating books on Goodreads.

-My problem was that I had trouble defining what each of those star ratings means to me.
+My problem was that I had trouble defining what each of those star ratings meant to me.
 When it comes to a physical product on Amazon, I’d never buy something with a rating of 3, but only having access to 4 and 5 stars for books that I enjoyed really didn’t leave much room for nuance.

 1 Star: Just horrible.
 I’m not sure I would even finish a book that rated at 1 star